jiandanjinxin/OpenCT/README.md

 ### Install

-Complie the Dcmviewer.exe and OpenCV.lib and EasyCNN.lib.
+Compile the Dcmviewer.exe and OpenCV.lib and EasyCNN.lib.

 ### TODO